Villani & DeLuca – NJ Bankruptcy Lawyers

 Call Villani & DeLuca About Filing for Bankruptcy in NJ

 Villani & DeLuca Of Counsel attorney Robert H. Johnson, Esq. has been recently recognized as a New Jersey Super Lawyer “Rising Star”.
 He has extensive experience in handling all aspects of consumer debt and distressed businesses, whether they are privately held companies or individually owned enterprises.
 Mr. Johnson knows how the Bankruptcy Code works and he will be able to assist you in stopping harassing calls from creditors, stopping any lawsuits that have been filed against you and providing you with what you need in order to obtain a fresh financial start.

 The bankruptcy lawyers at Villani & DeLuca practice bankruptcy law throughout the State of New Jersey and routinely appear in all three New Jersey Bankruptcy Courts.
 Villani & DeLuca has offices located in Wall Township in Monmouth County and Point Pleasant Beach in Ocean County.
-Call (732) 965-3390 today to schedule your free consultation with Villani & DeLuca bankruptcy attorney Robert H. Johnson.
+Call (732) 965-3390 today to schedule your free consultation with Villani & DeLuca NJ Bankruptcy Lawyer Robert H. Johnson.